Anti aging or anti photoaging?

 The visible effects on the skin

-The damaging effects of the sun on the skin, at whatever wavelength it irradiates us, if not well protected by appropriate sunscreens and physical shields (e.g., clothing) is damage to cellular structures both at the superficial level (epidermis) and in the deep dermis.
+The harmful effects of the sun on the skin, at whatever wavelength it irradiates us, if not well protected by the appropriate creams sun products and physical screens (e.g., clothing) are the damage to cellular structures both at the superficial level (epidermis) and in the deep dermis.

 This damage is done by the generation of ROS, oxygen radical species, which affect cellular structures in various ways altering their structures and causing premature skin aging and skin changes given by the damaged underlying dermal structure.